amabdulr/CNWG/10-Core Writing Structures.md

 #### Type 2: Stem Sentence is a complete sentence

-- **Example of an unordered list where the stem sentence is a complete sentence** Follow these guidelines to write stem sentences for unordered lists comprising full sentences:
+- **Example of an unordered list where the stem sentence is a complete sentence (Do not analyze.
+For clarification only)** Follow these guidelines to write stem sentences for unordered lists comprising full sentences:
       - Write each list item in sentence case.
       - End each list item with a period.